 And on this day in 1941, the USO was formed to entertain the American troops.
 Thousands of celebrities have since performed for, and visited with, soldiers worldwide.

 For 50 of those years, Bob Hope reigned supreme, bringing his comic one-liners to bases overseas during World War II, the Korean War and Vietnam War.
 Headline acts included athletes, rock stars, actors and comedians like John Wayne and Robin Williams, and “pin-up girls” like Marilyn Monroe and Judy Garland.

-For the first time, in 1964, the USO brought a full-scale performance into a combat zone.
-Bob Hope took his Christmas show to Vietnam and started a tradition that endured into the next decade, leading to the establishment of 17 USO centers in Saigon and six in Thailand serving as many as a million service members a month and hosting 5559 USO performances.
+In 1964, for the first time, the USO brought a full-scale performance into a combat zone.
+Bob Hope took his Christmas show to Vietnam and started a tradition that endured into the next decade, leading to the establishment of 17 USO centers in Saigon and six in Thailand serving as many as a million service members a month and hosting 5559 USO shows.

 And on this day in 1968, Wilt Chamberlain accomplished the only double-triple-double to date in pro basketball, totaling 22 points, 25 rebounds, and 21 assists in single game.
 Chamberlain is also the only player in NBA history to record a quadruple double double (40-40) game—and he achieved the feat eight times in his career.
 The MVP from Philadelphia is most remembered for his 100-point game in 1962, one of basketball’s greatest records.
 Decades later, the closest any player had come was the Lakers’ Kobe Bryant, who scored 81 points in 2006.
 Afterward he said that breaking the record was “unthinkable.”